ovh/cds/docs/content/docs/actions/gittag.md

 **GitTag** is a builtin action, you can't modify it.

-This action creates a tag.
+This action creates a [semver](https://semver.org) comptabible tag.
 You can use a pgp key to sign it.

 ## Parameters